List of presidents of Cartoon Network: Christina Miller (2014–2019)

-On July 16, Christina Miller was named his successor as president and general manager of Cartoon Network, Adult Swim, and Boomerang.
-At the end of the month, Cartoon Network's 8 pm ET/PT primetime hour was given to its night time block Adult Swim, causing new episodes of the network's programming to change timeslots.
+On July 16, 2014, Christina Miller was named his successor as president and general manager of The Cartoon Network, Inc. At the end of the month, Cartoon Network's 8 pm ET/PT primetime hour was given to its night time block Adult Swim, causing new episodes of the network's programming to change timeslots.
 On October 21, 2014, Cartoon Network, along with CNN and Boomerang, were taken off-air from US-based TV provider, Dish Network, due to contract disagreements.
 However, the channels were restored a month later.

 On November 27, 2019, it was announced that Christina Miller would be leaving WarnerMedia at the end of 2019.
-Michael Ouweleen will be serving as interim president of Cartoon Network, with Miller helping with the transition.
+Michael Ouweleen served as interim president of The Cartoon Network, Inc., with Miller helping with the transition.

 Michael Ouweleen (2019–2020, 2022–present)

-Original position roles
+Interim president (2019–2020)

-In 2014, Ouweleen was named CMO of Cartoon Network, Adult Swim, and Boomerang at Turner Broadcasting System.
-In January 2020, Ouweleen became the interim President of Cartoon Network, Adult Swim, and Boomerang due to the departure of Christina Miller.
-After Tom Ascheim took over the role in July 2020, Ouweleen became the President of Adult Swim, reporting to Ascheim.
+In 2014, Ouweleen was named CMO of The Cartoon Network, Inc. (Cartoon Network, Adult Swim, and Boomerang) at Turner Broadcasting System.
+On November 27, 2019, Ouweleen became the interim President of The Cartoon Network, Inc. due to the departure of Christina Miller.
+After Tom Ascheim took over the role on July 1, 2020, Ouweleen became the President of Adult Swim, reporting to Ascheim.

 Tom Ascheim (2020–2022)

-Ascheim acted as the president of Freeform until April 2020, when he stepped down to take the position of president of Warner Bros.
+Ascheim acted as the president of Freeform until April 2020, when he resigned to take the position of president of Warner Bros.
 Global Kids, Young Adults and Classics, a division which had oversight over Cartoon Network, Cartoon Network Studios, Warner Bros.
 Animation and Turner Classic Movies; his first day at the position was July 1.
-In May 2022, following company-wide reorganizations after the Warner Bros.
+On May 11, 2022, following company-wide reorganizations after the Warner Bros.
 Discovery merger, Tom Ascheim's role was eliminated.

-Return to Cartoon Network
+Return to The Cartoon Network, Inc. presidency

 Once Ascheim's left following reorganizations of the Warner Bros.
-Discovery merger, Ouweleen became President of Cartoon Network and Boomerang once again in May 2022.
+Discovery merger, Ouweleen became President of The Cartoon Network, Inc. once again on May 11, 2022.